Chile profile - Timeline

 2010 March - President Pinera is inaugurated, and pledges to tackle the consequences of the earthquake.

-2010 October - 33 miners trapped deep underground for 69 days are winched to safety, watched by TV audiences around the world.
+2010 October - Thirty-three miners trapped deep underground for 69 days are winched to safety, watched by TV audiences around the world.

 2010 December - President Pinera promises penal reform after a fire at an overcrowded Santiago jail claims the lives of 81 prisoners.

-2011 May - Trades unions organise demonstration in Valparaiso in protest at government's environmental, education and labour policies.
+2011 May - Trade unions organise demonstration in Valparaiso in protest at government's environmental, education and labour policies.

 2011 July - Thousands of high school and university students take to the streets to demand a more equal education system.
 Copper miners strike over government plans to restructure the industry.